CZ-NIC/yangson/docs/schemadata.rst

    * *schema_data* -
    * *mid* – value for :attr:`mid` attribute.

-   The constructor may raise :exc:`ModuleNotRedistered` if the (sub)module identified by *mid* is not part of the data model.
+   The constructor may raise :exc:`~.ModuleNotRedistered` if the (sub)module identified by *mid* is not part of the data model.

    .. rubric:: Instance Attributes